inkarkat/vim-IndentConsistencyCop/README.md

 entries; they will always come after the plugin's core entries, though.
 The mandatory "Action" attribute is a Funcref to a function that is invoked without arguments if the menu entry is chosen.

+The plugin emits a User event "IndentConsistencyCop" after each run.
+Integrations can check the b:indentconsistencycop\_result dictionary to react differently to various conditions.
+For example:

+    augroup IndentConsistencyCopCustomization
+        autocmd!
+        autocmd User IndentConsistencyCop unsilent echomsg 'The cop is'
+        \   b:indentconsistencycop_result.isOff ? 'off' : 'on'
+    augroup END

 LIMITATIONS
 ------------------------------------------------------------------------------